top of page

 Significantly, and closely related to an earlier reason no book was ever written, there is an apocryphal American Indian curse -- one apparently attributed to many native-revered mineral springs, and almost certainly to Stewart's -- that White men never profit from the wrested away, sacred healing grounds.

-Crystal had considered separating the noisy laundry room from the bathhouse as it detracted from soakers achieving any more serene state.
-At one point, discouraged by ailing infrastructure needing so much money poured into it to bring it up to snuff, writer heard her mutter, "Sometimes I think it'd be easier just to tear the place down an start over."
+Crystal had considered separating the noisy laundry room from the bathhouse, as it detracted from soakers achieving any more serene state.
+At one point, discouraged by the ailing infrastructure needing so much money poured into it to bring it up to snuff, writer heard her mutter, "Sometimes I think it'd be cheaper just to tear the place down and start over."

-Add together the original White 'owners' with the longtime Black remote steward, the former longtime Yellow manager, the new Brown 'co-owners' and, of course, the sweat lodge's and land's prehistoric Red non-owners, and the Springs might appear to be gaining a powerful harmonizing cultural rainbow energy to make for the most diverse, all-inclusive, global culture to flourish in the future.
-The realm belongs to one race: the human race.
+Add together the original White 'owners' with the longtime Black remote steward, the former longtime Yellow manager, the new Brown 'co-owners' and, of course, the sweat lodge's and land's prehistoric Red non-owners, and the Springs might appear to be gaining a powerful harmonizing cultural rainbow energy to make for the most diverse, all-inclusive, global culture to flourish in the future, as the realm belongs to one race: the human race.

 see New Day Dawning

-Tragic Lore: The older brother of late renaissance rock star David Crosby of Crosby, Stills, Nash & Young,, Ethan -- also a guitar musician (who'd taught David how to play -- once worked at Stewart's.
+Tragic Lore: The older brother, Ethan, of late renaissance rock star David Crosby of Crosby, Stills, Nash & Young -- also a guitar musician, who taught David how to play -- once worked at Stewart's.
 He later took his life, as did at least two other then-current or recent Springs employees plus manager Mary H., all female.
 (None at the property, small mercy.)
-The place's violent history influence, maybe?
+The place's violent history influence?

 Curse or no, Mother Nature's protective elemental forces no doubt rebelled whenever man's covetous hopes for a bountiful investment return, trying to cash in on the special waters and natural environs, superseded any desire to serve and heal and honor the land.
 Maybe natives, rich in earth wisdom, didn't so much cast a curse as merely point out the obvious.
-Obsession with accumulating yellow stones and "dead frog skins" (paper currency) and separating oneself from living in harmony with nature was unhealthy and had inevitable consequences.
+Obsession with accumulating yellow stones and "dead frog skins" (paper currency) and separating oneself from living in harmony with nature was unhealthy and inevitably led to sorry consequences.

-However, since there was such a hellacious effort by intolerant settlers, again, possibly stirred up and led on by hired railroad guns, to wipe them all out -- as fate would have it, in and around long-established sacred healing ground -- there undoubtedly was one mighty curse cast.
-As mentioned elsewhere, many believed the angry ghosts of slain warriors served as enforcers by haunting the grounds beyond time, casting dark shadows over the place and seriously crimping potential for healing visitors. (see Ted's story of medicine man Charlie Thom's exorcism)
+However, since there was such a hellacious effort by intolerant settlers, again, possibly stirred up and led on by hired railroad guns, to wipe them all out -- as fate would have it, in and around the long-established sacred healing ground -- there undoubtedly was one mighty curse cast.
+As mentioned elsewhere, many believed the angry ghosts of slain warriors served as enforcers by haunting the grounds beyond time, casting dark shadows over the place and seriously crimping potential for healing visitors. (see Ted's story of medicine man Charlie Thom's exorcism and healing of his ancestors' anguished spirits)

-Late revered Karuk medicine man Charlie Thom led an exorcism of ancestral tribe's slain spirits from grounds on request for help from late co-manager Ted Duncan, who was having violent nightmares.
-Charlie's grandfather and father, then a boy, were spared being massacred only because they were camped further up snake canyon (as they called it) during the hot summer season.
+Late revered Karuk medicine man Charlie Thom led an exorcism of his slain ancestral tribe's spirits from grounds on request for help from late co-manager Ted Duncan, who was having violent nightmares. (see story.)
+Charlie's grandfather and father, then a boy, were spared being massacred only for being camped further up snake canyon (as it was called) during the hot summer season, where it was a bit cooler.
 They heard prolonged gunfire and came down later to witness the massacre's unspeakable aftermath.

 see the story of his life mission.